 Summerville, SC, USA, Earth (Core Reality); Late 21st century

 POWERS, ABILITIES, WEAPONS & TOOLS

 Quintonice is a Veil hunter, which means she is specially equipped to hunt ghost orphans.
-She is a master swordswoman and she is trained in a number of fighting techniques.
-Her primary weapon is a special breed of sword called a living-blade.
+She is a master swordswoman, and is trained in a number of fighting techniques.
+Her primary weapon is a special type of sword called a living-blade.

 WEIGHT: 131 lbs.

 They were based out of Summerville, South Carolina, rarely traveling to Platinum City, where most of the Veil hunters called home.
 They didn’t necessarily have anything against the others; they simply preferred the southern comforts over the flash and dazzle of big city lights, even if they did have to deal with a little bit of backward thinking from a few segments of society that still struggled with the notion of multiculturalism.